Save 20% on your first Subscription Order LEARN MORE

 Studies have shown that whey protein helps lower cholesterol.
 An International Journal of Food Science and Nutrition study showed that using whey protein helped suppress asthma in children.
 High blood pressure and cardiovascular disease often go hand in hand.
 Studies show that whey protein may even help reduce high blood pressure.
 That, in turn, helps improve cardiovascular health.

 Incredibly, with all those benefits, there are a lot of whey protein myths out there.
 So, get the facts!
-Check out this article: 9 Protein Powder Myths You Should Stop Believing Today.

 LET'S TALK QUANTITY: HOW MUCH PROTEIN DO YOU NEED EVERY DAY?